 Required communication Where addressed Significant matters arising during the audit in connection with the entity's related parties including, when applicable: non-disclosure by management; inappropriate authorisation and approval of transactions; disagreement over disclosures; non-compliance with laws and regulations; and difficulty in identifying the party that ultimately controls the entity.
 Audit Completion Report Significant findings from the audit including: our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures; significant difficulties, if any, encountered during the audit; significant matters, if any, arising from the audit that were discussed with management or were the subject of correspondence with management; written representations that we are seeking; expected modifications to the audit report; and other matters, if any, significant to the oversight of the financial reporting process or otherwise identified in the course of the audit that we believe will be relevant to the Audit Committee in the context of fulfilling their responsibilities.
 Audit Completion Report Significant deficiencies in internal controls identified during the audit.
 Audit Completion Report Where relevant, any issues identified with respect to authority to obtain external confirmations or inability to obtain relevant and reliable audit evidence from other procedures.
-Audit Completion Report Engagement and Your audit Audit scope, Significant risks and key value for sponsibilities summary engagement team approach and timeline judgement areas Value for sponsibilities summary engagement team approach and timeline summary between the sponsibilities summary engagement team approach and timeline summary engagement team approach approach and timeline summary engagement team approach ap for money Fees for audit and other services Our commitment to independence Materiality and misstatements Appendices
+Audit Completion Report

 Required communication Where addressed Audit findings regarding non-compliance with laws and regulations where the non-compliance is material and believed to be intentional (subject to compliance with legislation on tipping off) and enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of.
 Audit Completion Report and Audit Committee meetings With respect to going concern, events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: whether the events or conditions constitute a material uncertainty; whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements; and the adequacy of related disclosures in the financial statements.
 Audit Completion Report Reporting on the valuation methods applied to the various items in the consolidated financial statements including any impact of changes of such methods Audit Completion Report Explanation of the scope of consolidation and the exclusion criteria applied by the entity to the non-consolidated entities, if any, and whether those criteria applied are in accordance with the relevant financial reporting framework.
-Audit Strategy Memorandum and/or Audit Completion Report as appropriate Where applicable, identification of any audit work performed by component auditors in relation to the audit of the consolidated financial statements other than by Mazars' member firms Audit Strategy Memorandum and/or Audit Completion Report as appropriate Indication of whether all requested explanations and documents were provided by the entity Audit Completion Report Engagement and Your audit Your audit Audit scope, Significant risks and key engagement team approach and timeline judgement areas Value for for money Fees for audit and other services Our commitment to independence Materiality and misstatements Appendices
+Audit Strategy Memorandum and/or Audit Completion Report as appropriate Where applicable, identification of any audit work performed by component auditors in relation to the audit of the consolidated financial statements other than by Mazars' member firms Audit Strategy Memorandum and/or Audit Completion Report as appropriate Indication of whether all requested explanations and documents were provided by the entity Audit Completion Report